Matías Córdoba (footballer, born 1984)

-Matías Jesús Córdoba (born 7 October 1984 in Lanús) is an Argentine former football midfielder who formerly plays for some clubs, such as Argentinos Juniors, Real Salt Lake, Perth Glory F.C., Penang FA, and PS Barito Putera in his football careers.
+Matías Jesús Córdoba (born 7 October 1984 in Lanús) is an Argentine football manager and former player who played as a midfielder.
+He is the current manager of Ecuadorian club Leones.

+Córdoba formerly played for Argentinos Juniors, Real Salt Lake, Perth Glory, Penang FA, and PS Barito Putera in his football career.

-Career
+Playing career

 Córdoba was formed in the storied youth ranks of Argentinos Juniors.
 He made his debut in the Primera Division Argentina with Argentinos Juniors in a 1–0 victory over Rosario Central on June 10, 2005.
 After spending three seasons at the club he was loaned to Club Atlético Tigre in 2007.
 Once his loan spell concluded, Argentinos Juniors loaned him out to MLS side Real Salt Lake.

 Córdoba was later loaned to Quilmes on 2009, Monagas and San Martín de Tucumán on 2010 and currently he is loaned on the club Atlante F.C. of Mexico.

 Gabala FK

 At the beginning January 2013, Córdoba had a trial with Gabala of the Azerbaijan Premier League., which he cut short in order to sign with A-League team Perth Glory FC.